Automated Database Testing via LLM-Synthesized SQL Features: Conclusion

 \section{Conclusion}

-Existing SQL generators for logic bug detection require significant human effort for adaption on various DBMSs.
+Existing SQL generators for logic bug detection require significant human effort for adaptation to various DBMSs.
 In this paper, we have presented an LLM-aided approach, \SystemName{}, for automatically augmenting these existing generators.
-To the best of our knowledge, this is the first approach that utilizes LLMs within an automatic testing tool for DBMSs.
+To the best of our knowledge, this is the first approach that utilizes LLMs within an automated testing tool for DBMSs.
 Besides, we introduce the notion of SQL sketches to incorporate SQL features automatically into query generators.
-Conceptually, we believe that techniques inspired by our approach could be applied to efficiently utilize LLMs in the context of migration of queries to other dialects, text-to-SQL, or auto completion in SQL editors. \SystemName{} has discovered \OverallBugs{} previously unknown bugs on 5 DBMSs, \FixedBugs{} of them have been fixed.
-While manually-written dialect-specific generators still outperform \SystemName{} in some cases---3\% more branch coverage on SQLite---the difference is small.
+Conceptually, we believe that techniques inspired by our approach could be applied to efficiently utilize LLMs in the context of migration of queries to other dialects, text-to-SQL, or autocompletion in SQL editors. \SystemName{} has discovered \OverallBugs{} previously unknown bugs in five DBMSs, \FixedBugs{} of which have been fixed.
+While manually written dialect-specific generators still outperform \SystemName{} in some cases---3\% more branch coverage on SQLite---the difference is small.
 Furthermore, our approach can be applied to any SQL-based DBMS without any implementation effort.

+\begin{acks} We would like to sincerely thank all the anonymous reviewers for their valuable feedback and insights that helped us improve the quality of this paper.
+We want to thank all the DBMS developers for responding to our bug reports and for analyzing and fixing the issues we identified.
+This research is supported by the Google South \& Southeast Asia Research Award, the National Research Foundation, Singapore and the Cyber Security Agency of Singapore under its National Cybersecurity R\&D Programme (Fuzz Testing), and a Singapore Ministry of Education (MOE) Academic Research Fund (AcRF) Tier 1 grant.
+Any opinions, findings and conclusions, or recommendations expressed in this material are those of the author(s) and do not reflect the views of Google, the National Research Foundation, Singapore, the Cyber Security Agency of Singapore, or the Singapore Ministry of Education. \end{acks}